Shelley E. Taylor: Positive illusions

-In 1988, Taylor and a colleague Jonathon Brown published "Illusion and Well-Being: A Social Psychological Perspective on Mental Health", one of the most cited social psychology papers of all time (Taylor & Brown, 1988).
+In 1988, Taylor and a colleague Jonathon Brown published "Illusion and Well-Being: A Social Psychological Perspective on Mental Health", one of the most cited social psychology papers ever (Taylor & Brown, 1988).
 Taylor's research on positive illusions is some of her most influential and well-known work.
-Taylor has described the use of positive illusions as follows: "Rather than perceiving themselves, the world, and the future accurately, most people regard themselves, their circumstances, and the future as considerably more positive than is objectively likely....
-These illusions are not merely characteristic of human thought; they appear actually to be adaptive, promoting rather than undermining good mental health."
+Taylor has described positive illusions as follows: "Rather than perceiving themselves, the world, and the future accurately, most people regard themselves, their circumstances, and the future as considerably more positive than is objectively likely....
+These illusions are not merely characteristic of human thought; they appear to be adaptive, promoting rather than undermining good mental health."

 Taylor's positive illusion work did elicit a lot of criticism from other social psychologists.
 For example, Shedler, Mayman, and Manis (1993) reported evidence that positive illusions may not be adaptive.
-People with overly positive views were actually maladjusted in clinical interviews.
+People with overly positive views were maladjusted in clinical interviews.
 Also, people with this "illusory mental health" have stronger biological responses to stressful tasks.
-This was contradictory to Taylor's findings that showed that cancer patients with more positive illusions had lower mortality rates than those without positive illusions.
+This contradicted Taylor's findings that showed that cancer patients with more positive illusions had lower mortality rates than those without positive illusions.
 Taylor then did other studies that showed that people with AIDS who hold positive illusions about their ability to overcome the disease lived longer and were less likely to develop AIDS symptoms over time.

 Her research on positive illusions was also influential in her personal life.
 She says "interviewing those women about the insights that came from their disease, so many said that it makes you realize that relationships are the most important thing you have and that children were the most important thing they did with their lives...I went home and talked with my husband, and we thought about having a child."
 They later had two children, one daughter and one son.